NavyanshMalhotra/SIOT_2024/README.md

-Component tests: used for testing sensors and actuators
+Component tests: Used for testing sensors and actuators

 Combined code: Used for integration testing